 The Rhône Valley became a prestigious wine region upon arrival of the Romans in 125BC, when it is said that the Syrah and Viognier grapes were introduced to the region and are still widely planted throughout the region to this day.
-The history of the Southern Rhône is rich and varied.
-The towns of Orange and Vaison-la-Romaine have significant Roman heritage.
+The wine growing areas within the Rhône region cover approximately 200KM from Vienne in the North to Avignon in the south.

 Once outside the towns, the region boasts some spectacular scenery and attractive villages.
 The Dentelles rise up behind the villages of Gigondas, Vacqueyras and Beaumes de Venise, while the Mont Ventoux provides an even more spectacular backdrop to the region.
-The capital of the department is Avignon and whilst this city was important in Roman times, it is the structures of the 12th-14th Centuries for which it is justifiably famous.
-The southern part of the region, where the river Rhône meanders into the beautiful countryside of Provence, enjoys an enviable 2600 hours of Mediterranean sunshine per year.
+In addition to the vineyards on the slopes, this area is home to 45% of the lavender that is grown in France and for gastronomes, it is also the source of almost ¾ of all French truffles.

 Our friendly team would love to hear from you on +44 (0) 1920 46 86 66 or at firstname.lastname@example.org to discuss your requirements and suggest suitable packages, however we have listed here some of our favourite Rhône wine tours, which are also available to book online.

 If you can’t find what you are looking for on our web site, we would be thrilled to put together a tailor-made itinerary for you.
 Just get in touch!

 The bottom line is that is was fantastic.
 I have been on a number of tours and tastings over the years but this was by far the best.
 Thank you for organising it for me!